By Matthias Williams and Malini Menon

 "There is a very strong need to augment domestic coal supplies and reduce our dependency on imports," said the Association of Power Producers (APP), a powerful lobby group that gave a closed-door presentation last month to the power ministry's top civil servant.

-"The need of the hour is a forward-looking policy to maximize domestic coal supply while ensuring adequate incentive for the developer to mine additional coal," it said in a paper seen by Reuters.
+"The need of the hour is a forward-looking policy to maximise domestic coal supply while ensuring adequate incentive for the developer to mine additional coal," it said in a paper seen by Reuters.

 Prime Minister Manmohan Singh's administration has pledged to tackle chronic power shortages that hobble the growth of Asia's third-largest economy.
 But power companies are saddled with debt.
 Power stations do not have enough coal or gas to run at full capacity, and state-run distribution companies are too broke to pay for the power that utilities produce.